rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 ## Suggested workflows

-With this proposal, there are three modes of invoking rustdoc.
-These modes are configured through the choice of the `--merge`, `--parts-out-dir`, `--include-parts-dir`, and `--include-rendered-docs` flags.
+With this proposal, there are three modes of invoking rustdoc: `--merge=shared`, `--merge=none`, and `--merge=finalize`.

-### Default workflow: mutate shared directory
+### Default workflow: mutate shared directory: `--merge=shared`

 In this workflow, we document a single crate, or a collection of crates into a shared output directory that is continuously updated.
 Files in this output directory are modified by multiple rustdoc invocations.
 Use `--merge=shared`, and specify the same `--out-dir` to every invocation of rustdoc. `--merge=shared` will be the default value if `--merge` is not provided.
 This is the workflow that Cargo uses, and only mode of invoking rustdoc before this RFC.

-### Document intermediate crates
+### Document intermediate crates: `--merge=none`

-Document regular (non-root, non-index) crates using a dedicated HTML output directory and a dedicated "parts" output directory.
+Document non-root, non-index crates using a dedicated HTML output directory and a dedicated "parts" output directory.
 No cross-crate data nor rendered HTML output is included from other crates.

 This mode only renders the HTML item documentation for the current crate.
 It does not produce a search index, cross-crate trait implementations, or an index page.
 It is expected that users follow this mode with 'Document a final crate' if these cross-crate features are desired.

 In this mode, a user may specify a different `--out-dir` to every invocation of rustdoc.
 Additionally, a user will provide `--parts-out-dir=<path to crate-specific directory>` and `--merge=none` when documenting every crate.
 The user should provide `--extern-html-root-url`, and specify a absolute final location for the URL, if they document crates in separate `--out-dir`s.
 This flag, with the same URL, will be needed for every invocation of rustdoc, for every dependency.

-### Document a final crate
+### Document a final crate: `---merge=finalized`

 In this context, a final crate is a crate that depends directly on every crate that a user intends to appear in the documentation bundle.
 It may be an index crate that has no meaningful functionality on its own.
 It may also be a library crate that depends on every crate in a workspace.

 In this mode, rendered HTML and *finalized* cross-crate information are generated into a `target/doc/my-final-crate` folder.
 No *incremental* parts are generated (i.e., no `target/doc.parts/my-final-crate`).

-When a user documents the final crate, they will provide  `--include-parts-dir=<crate-specific path selected previously>`, `--include-rendered-docs=<out dirs chosen previously>` for each one of the dependencies, and `--merge=finalize`.
+When a user documents the final crate, they will provide  `--include-parts-dir=<crate-specific path selected previously>` for each one of the dependencies, and `--merge=finalize`.
 They will provide `--extern-html-root-url`, in the way described in 'Document an intermediate crate'.

 # Reference-level explanation

 The existing cross-crate information files, like `search-index.js`, all are lists of elements, rendered in an specified way (e.g. as a JavaScript file with a JSON array or an HTML index page containing an unordered list).
 The current rustdoc (in `write_shared`) pushes the current crate's version of the CCI into the one that is already found in `doc`, and renders a new version.
 The rest of the proposal uses the term **part** to refer to the pre-merged, pre-rendered element of the CCI.
 This proposal does not add any new CCI or change their contents (modulo sorting order, whitespace).

+## New flag: `--merge=none|shared|finalize`

+This flag corresponds to the three modes of invoking rustdoc described in 'Suggested workflows'.
+It controls two internal paramaters: `read_rendered_cci`, and `write_rendered_cci`.
+It also gates whether the user is allowed to provide the `--parts-out-dir` and `--include-parts-dir` flags.

+When `write_rendered_cci` is active, rustdoc outputs the rendered parts to the doc root (`--out-dir`).
+Rustdoc will generate files like `doc/search-index.js`, `doc/search.desc`, `doc/index.html`, etc if and only if this parameter is true.

+When `read_rendered_cci` is active, rustdoc will look in the `--out-dir` for rendered cross-crate info files.
+These files will be used as the base.
+Any new parts that rustdoc generates with its current invocation and any parts fetched with `include-parts-dir` will be appended to these base files.
+When it is disabled, the cross-crate info files start empty and are populated with the current crate's info and any crates fetched with `--include-parts-dir`.

+* `--merge=shared` (`read_rendered_cci && write_rendered_cci`) is the default, and reflects the current behavior of rustdoc.
+Rustdoc will look in its `--out-dir` for pre-existing cross-crate information files, and append information to these files from the current crate.
+The user is not allowed to provide `--parts-out-dir` or `--include-parts-dir` in this mode.
+* `--merge=none` (`!read_rendered_cci && !write_rendered_cci`) means that rustdoc will ignore the cross-crate files in the doc root.
+It only generates item docs.
+The user is optionally allowed to include `--parts-out-dir`, but not `--include-parts-dir`.
+* `--merge=finalize` (`!read_rendered_cci && write_rendered_cci`) outputs crate info based only on the current crate and `--include-parts-dir`'ed crates.
+The user is optionally allowed to include `--include-parts-dir`, but not `--parts-out-dir`.
+* A (`read_rendered_cci && !write_rendered_cci`) mode would be useless, since the data that is read would be ignored and not written.

+The use of `--include-parts-dir` and `--parts-out-dir` is gated by `--merge` in order to prevent meaningless invocations, detect user error, and to provide for future changes to the interface.

-## New directory: `doc.parts/<crate-name>/crate-info.json`
+## New directory: `doc.parts/<crate-name>/crate-info`

-`doc.parts` is a directory that holds the partial contents and destination of several cross-crate information files.
-It only encodes information about a single-crate.
-This file is written if `--parts-out-dir` is provided.
-The current crate's information and any `doc.parts` added through `--include-parts-dir` are merged and rendered if `--merge=shared` or `--merge=finalize` are provided.

-The directory `doc.parts` contains subdirectories for each crate.
-The crate names are chosen by the caller that invokes rustdoc, and are  `--include-parts-dir` and `--parts-out-dir`.
-These crate names are arbitrary from the perspective of rustdoc, with the constraint that they must be unique.
-Rustdoc will write a file called `crate-info.json`, whose contents are unstable, to the subdirectory provided to `--parts-out-dir`.
-Even though the contents of `crate-info.json` are only intended to be consumed by rustdoc, its existence must be stabilized due to the fact that it may be declared to build systems.

-This directory structure may change with a new edition.
+`doc.parts` is the suggested name for the parent of the subdirectory that the user provides to `--parts-out-dir` and `--include-parts-dir`.
+A unique subdirectory for each crate must be provided to `--parts-out-dir` and `--include-parts-dir`.
+The user is encouraged to chose a directory outside of the `--out-dir`, as `--parts-out-dir` writes intermediate information that is not intended to be served on a static doc server.

-Rustdoc only guarantees that it will accept `doc.parts` files written by the same version of rustdoc, and rustdoc is the only explicitly supported consumer of `doc.parts`.
-Only the presence of `doc.parts`, and its opaque child `crate-info.json`, are stabilized.
+Rustdoc only guarantees that it will accept `doc.parts` files written by the same version of rustdoc.
+Rustdoc is the only explicitly supported consumer of `doc.parts`.
+In the initial implementation, rustdoc will write a file called `crate-info` as a child of the directory provided to `--parts-out-dir`, and an reasonable effort will be made for this to continue to be the structure of the subdirectory.
+However, the contents of `--parts-out-dir` are considered formally unstable.
 Non-normatively, there are several pieces of information that `doc.parts` may contain:

 * Partial source file index for generating `doc/src-files.js`.
 * Partial search index for generating `doc/search-index.js`.